ticket721/cassandra-migrate/README.md

 Cassandra-migrate is a incremental migration tool for Cassandra.

 ## Features
-- Uses Cassandra to run incremental migrations on Cassandra database.
+- Uses the node cassandra-driver  to run incremental migrations on Cassandra database.
 - Uses Cassandra keyspace mentioned in commandline to keep track of ran migrations.
 - Automatically builds and run UP or DOWN until any migration number.
 - Creates a new incremental migration template by a single command.